Education & Training

 KL2 Mentored Career Development Program

-Awardees may pursue a master’s degree in any CTR-related field, though the two primary degree programs are offered by the Health Research and Policy department, in Epidemiology and Clinical Research or Health Services Research.
-If not pursuing a degree, awardees may develop a tailored didactic plan that fulfills the mission of the CTSA program and provides the awardee optimal training in his/her CTR career objective.
-All Spectrum awardees can participate in Spectrum educational activities, such as the Intensive Course in Clinical Research, training in Leadership and Team Science, the Responsible Conduct of Research course and professional development workshops.
+KL2 Scholars may pursue a master’s degree.
+If not pursuing a degree, Scholars may develop a tailored didactic plan that fulfills the mission of the CTSA program and provides the awardee optimal training in his/her CTR career objective.
+All Scholars are required to complete the Responsible Conduct of Research course and must also participate in other educational activities, such as the Intensive Course in Clinical Research, training in Leadership and Team Science, and professional development workshops.